sadransh/awsome-list-of-cv-and-resume-templetes/README.md

 # awsome-list-of-cv-and-resume-templetes
 A list of awesome criculium vitae(CV) and resume in latex and word format.
-I have tried to gather first edition and unique ones only.
+I have tried to gather first editions and unique ones only.
 <!-- <p align='center'>
 <img src = '/overall_pi_chart.png' height="300px">
 <img src = '/overall_histogram.png' height="4300px">